imamousenotacat/re-browser-use/README.md

 ![nopecha_cloudflare.py](https://raw.githubusercontent.com/imamousenotacat/re-browser-use/main/images/using-proton-vpn.gif)

 I have added OS level clicks in headful mode to be able to use ProtonVPN.
-Credit again to [Vinyzu](https://github.com/Vinyzu), because I've used for this a pruned and slightly modified version of his [CDP-Patches](https://github.com/imamousenotacat/re-cdp-patches) project.
+Credit again to [Vinyzu](https://github.com/Vinyzu), as I used a pruned and slightly modified version of his [CDP-Patches](https://github.com/imamousenotacat/re-cdp-patches) project for this.

-Or this one (which I think is a _browser-use_ test that has been longed for and sought after for quite a while 😜):
+The one below, I think, is a browser-use test that has been long-awaited and sought after for quite a while 😜:

 ```bash
 python tests/ci/evaluate_tasks.py --task tests/agent_tasks/captcha_cloudflare.yaml